mikrovonka366/trs_parking/README.md

 - Towtruckers see unpaid tickets in their dispatch UI and can set waypoints
 - If a car moves, the ticket is removed and the location is updated
 - All major actions are logged to Discord if webhook is set

 ---

-## Adding/Editing Translations

-- To add a new language, copy `locales/en.json` and translate the values.
-- Set `Config.Locale` in `config.lua` to your language code.

----